ppatierno/formula1-telemetry-rhosak/README.md

 # Formula 1 telemetry on Red Hat OpenShift Streams for Apache Kafka

-This repository describes the way to deploy the [Formula 1 - Telemetry with Apache Kafka](https://github.com/ppatierno/formula1-telemetry-kafka) on a managed Kafka instance provided via the [Red Hat OpenShift Streams for Apache Kafka service](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-streams-for-apache-kafka).
+This repository provides a guide to deploy the [Formula 1 - Telemetry with Apache Kafka](https://github.com/ppatierno/formula1-telemetry-kafka) project on a fully managed Kafka instance from the [Red Hat OpenShift Streams for Apache Kafka](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-streams-for-apache-kafka) service.

 ![Overview](./images/f1-telemetry-overview.png)